enriquesomolinos/Php-sample-API-REST/Readme.md

 As this project uses SQLite3 to store users, you need to enable the extension php_sqlite3 in your php.ini file.

-Also, you need to enable the php_curl extension in your php.ini file because the REST API test uses curl command to perform the requests.
+Also, you need to enable the php_curl extension in your php.ini file because the REST API tests uses curl command to perform the requests.

 Running the web application